 A great lover of music, Clayton wrote lyrics for hymns along the trail to Salt Lake.
-He penned the words for the well-loved hymn “Come, Come, Ye Saints”—set to the tune of the traditional English song “All is Well”—in response to the birth of his son.
+He penned the words for the well-loved hymn “Come, Come, Ye Saints” — set to the tune of the traditional English song “All is Well” — in response to the birth of his son.
 He said “I feel to thank my heavenly father for my boy and pray that he will spare and preserve his life and that of his mother and so order it so that we may soon meet again” (Journal of William Clayton, April 1846).

-The hopeful words of this hymn inspired many as they crossed the plains through terrible conditions and with depleted resources.
+The hopeful words of this hymn inspired many as they crossed the plains through terrible conditions and with depleted resources

 Journal and Record Keeping

 William Clayton was a wonderful example because he used the resources and knowledge he had in order to serve others around him.
-His service benefited not only the members of the church, but countless others who travelled across the plains, and even us today with the odometer.
+His service benefited not only the members of the church, but countless others who traveled across the plains, and even us today with the odometer.